A 2020 repost for The CUT. Written in 2002. A link to a PDF of that original document can be found at the end of the page.

 But that’s not all…..

-This is the middle of the inside fold-out cover of the Beastie Boys’ debut album “Licensed to Ill”.
+This is the inside of the gatefold cover of the Beastie Boys’ debut album “Licensed to Ill”.
 The photo is taken in their hometown of New York.
 I also delivered a photocopy of this to the editor of “Landfall” on September 11.
 I scribbled a note on it asking whether the Beasties were claiming rights to being Jewish prophets, or something like that, as their license to ill.
 They seem to be making some kind of statement with the album cover, what else could it mean?
 This is clearer when you know what the outside of the cover looks like.
 I didn’t include a copy of that with the stuff I delivered on September 11.
 I wonder if the man I delivered it for was familiar with the cover?
 Are you?

 “Licensed To Ill”